manouslinard/django-marketplace/README.md

 ```
 The EMAIL_ACC and EMAIL_KEY variables are used to send email verification.
 Make sure to have configured your email account correctly so it will be available to send email verifications.
 <br>
-It is important for the .env.dev file to stay in the .gitignore file (so no sensitive information is leaked).
+It is important for the .env file to stay in the .gitignore file (so no sensitive information is leaked).
 Any further sensitive variables should be handled in this way.

 ---
+# Docker Execution
 ## Docker Compose:
 To build the docker-compose file, run:
 ```